ScorpioLea/AiCE/README.md

 bash ../scripts/04.com_mut_prediction.sh ../scripts ../output/ 2 ../output
 ```

-This command will iterate over all double mutation combinations and nominate high-fitness mutations.
+This command will iterate over all double mutation combinations and nominate HF mutations.

 ## Citing this work
 If you use this code, please cite: